Duncan Charman shares some essential tench fishing tips to help you catch big specimens this spring and summer.

 Some anglers prefer to use a semi-bolt rig for tench yet for me the helicopter-rig beats all when using maggots on the hook.

-It’s an absolutely fantastic, self-hooking rig that has rarely, if ever let me down and couple this with its anti-tangle properties will always be my first choice.
+It’s an absolutely fantastic, self-hooking rig.
+It has rarely, if ever let me down and couple this with its anti-tangle properties will always be my first choice.

-This rig is designed to be recast regularly and I would try my best to refresh the feeder and bait and recast every hour throughout the session.
+This rig is designed to be recast regularly.
+So add this into your memory bank of tench fishing tips: I would try my best to refresh the feeder and bait and recast every hour throughout the session.

 Baiting up for tench

 Although this is something that will need to be fined tuned during the first couple of sessions, I do feel that it’s a good idea to have a game plan in your head before setting out.